-VOTE-BY-MAIL VOTER BALLOTS RETURNED: Deadline for the Registrar of Voters to receive vote-by-mail ballots by mail or in person is November 6, 2012, 8:00 p.m.
+VOTE-BY-MAIL VOTER BALLOTS RETURNED: Deadline for the Registrar of Voters to receive vote-by-mail ballots by mail or in person is November 6, 2018, 8:00 p.m.
 A voter may deliver his/her vote-by-mail ballot in person to any polling place in the county by the close of the polls on Election Day.
-If a vote-by-mail voter who, because of illness or other physical disability, is unable to return the ballot, he/she may designate his/her spouse, child, parent, grandparent, grandchild, brother, sister, or a person residing in the same household to return the ballot.
+If a vote-by-mail voter is unable to return the ballot, he/she may designate any person to return the ballot.

-Last day a special absentee voter who is temporarily living outside of the United States (or is called for military service within the United States on or after October 30, 2012) may return his/her ballot by facsimile transmission.
-To be counted, the ballot returned by facsimile transmission must be received by the elections official no later than Election Day, 8:00 p.m. and must be accompanied by an identification envelope and a signed waiver of a right to a secret ballot.
+Last day a military or overseas voter who is living outside of the United States (or is called for military service within the United States after October 30, 2018) may return his/her ballot by facsimile transmission.
+To be counted, the ballot returned by facsimile transmission must be received by the elections official no later than Election Day, 8:00 p.m. and must be accompanied by an identification envelope and a signed Oath of Voter Declaration. §§ 3101(e), 3106, 3110, 3111, 3118, 14212